fivetran/dbt_pendo_source/README.md

 ```

-**Note!** if you have sources defined in one of your project's yml files, for example if you have a yml file with a `sources` level like in the following example, the prior code will not work.
+**Note:** if you have sources defined in one of your project's yml files, for example if you have a yml file with a `sources` level like in the following example, the prior code will not work.

 Instead you will need to add the following where your group source table is defined in your yml:
 ```yml